MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

 ## Segmentation
 There are three available segmentation types: Static Segments, Dynamic Segments, and Customized Segments.
-Moreover, you might create those segments and explore them either from the left bar menu or from the Customers Page.
+Moreover, creating and exploring segments might be executed  from the left bar menu or from the Customers Page.
 These optionas are described below.

 ### Creating and Exploring Segments from the Left Bar Menu
 This menu includes three tabs.
 Note: the Dynamics Segment and Static Segment tabs will appear upon clikcing the Segmentation tab.